-Task 2.5 Site Survey - Following the installation of the proposed monitoring wells (bedrock and overburden), a professional survey of the Site by a Pennsylvania-licensed surveyor including all current site features (e.g., buildings, property boundaries, monitoring wells, etc.) shall be completed.
-All monitoring wells, borings, site supply well location, the Site building, property boundaries, important Site features, and the proposed stream gauges are to be surveyed with the purpose of placing their horizontal coordinates on a scaled site map.
-In addition, the vertical coordinates of the new monitoring well top of casings and surface grade are to be surveyed as well as the five (5) stream gauges proposed in Task 2.4.
+Task 2.3 Site Survey - Following the advancement of the soil borings and the installation of the proposed monitoring wells, a professional survey of the Site by a Pennsylvania-licensed surveyor including all current site features (e.g., buildings, property boundaries, monitoring wells, etc.) shall be completed.
+All monitoring wells, borings, the Site building, property boundaries and other important Site features are to be surveyed with the purpose of placing their horizontal coordinates on a scaled site map.
+In addition, the vertical coordinates of the new monitoring well top of casings and surface grade are to be surveyed.
 The benchmark elevation shall be obtained by referencing the approximate ground surface elevation of the property or from an available benchmark from a USGS topographic map or benchmark elevation marker located at the Site.
 In conjunction with collecting depth to groundwater readings during sampling events and in an effort to establish groundwater flow at the Site, tops of casing for the existing monitoring wells are to be surveyed to facilitate the construction of a Site wide groundwater flow map.
 In addition, the presence of SPL (if detected) needs to be taken into consideration when calculating the static water levels in the wells and constructing a Site wide groundwater flow map.
-Groundwater elevation data collected following the installation of the additional monitoring wells along with data from the site survey will be utilized to produce a series of summary figures which will provide additional information as to the groundwater flow direction in both the overburden and bedrock aquifers.
+Groundwater elevation data collected following the installation of the monitoring wells along with data from the site survey will be utilized to produce a series of summary figures which will provide additional information as to the groundwater flow direction in the overburden aquifer.

-Task 2.6 Aquifer testing - Slug tests, Step test and Pump test -
+Task 2.4 Aquifer testing - Slug tests, Step test and Pump test -

-Task 2.6.1 Slug Tests - Rising head slug testing will be conducted on two (2) of the overburden wells and two (2) of the bedrock wells at the Site.
+Task 2.4.1 Slug Tests - Rising head slug testing will be conducted on three (3) of the overburden wells at the Site.
 A PVC slug will be used to displace the static water level in the well while a transducer will record water levels before the slug is placed in the well, during the recovery of the water level back to the original static water level, and following the removal of the slug.
 Transducers should be used to monitor the water levels in the wells during each of the slug tests.
 The data collected by the transducer during the slug tests, the selected consultant will calculate Site-specific hydrogeologic values including permeability.
-All of the calculated values will allow for the modeling efforts and risk assessment activities to be conducted during the slug testing of the bedrock monitoring wells will be evaluated to determine the appropriate monitoring well to be used for the step test and the eight (8) hour pump test.
+All of the calculated values will allow for the modeling efforts and risk assessment activities to be conducted with Site specific data rather than using published values.
+In addition, the data collected during the slug testing of the monitoring wells will be evaluated to determine the appropriate monitoring well to be used for the step test and the eight (8) hour pump test.
 Results from the slug testing activities are to be summarized and included in the SCR to be submitted to PADEP.

-Task 2.6.2 Step Test - The overburden monitoring well demonstrating the highest permeability during the slug test will be used for the step test and the subsequent eight (8) hour pump test.
+Task 2.4.2 Step Test - The overburden monitoring well demonstrating the highest permeability during the slug test will be used for the step test and the subsequent eight (8) hour pump test.
 The selected consultant will conduct a two-hour step test on the well determined by the slug test results to have the highest permeability.
 The data collected during the step drawdown test will be used to determine an optimal pumping rate and yield for the constant rate pumping test.
 Results from the step testing activities are to be summarized and included in the SCR to be submitted to PADEP.